Fluctuation theorems for multipartite quantum coherence and correlation dynamics: Fluctuation theorem of total quantum correlation dynamics

-\end{theorem} See SM for the detailed proof and further discussions \cite{SM}.
-The integral and detailed fluctuation theorems for $\Delta\iota$ are our second main results.
 The quasiprobability approach not only captures the essence of quantum statistics but also offers a powerful framework for extending the applicability of fluctuation theorems to quantum information dynamics.
+The integral fluctuation relation can be constructed from the quasiprobability because of the normalization of quasiprobability.
+Conceptually, our results imply that the Bayesian retrodiction based on classical probability can be extended to the quasiprobability regime \cite{buscemi2021fluctuation,aw2021fluctuation}.